 Excellence in Education

-- Do not interfere with parents’ right to control the education of their children
+- Promote education freedom and parental rights to control the education of their children

-- Encourage school choice and competition and allow all parents to choose the best public, private, charter or home school program for their children
+- Encourage education freedom to allow all parents to choose the best public, private, charter or home school program for their children

-- Support increased use of market forces to provide and improve education
+- Support market forces to provide and improve education

 Local Control and Funding of Public Schools